Foreign relations of the Ottoman Empire: Persian Gulf

-Britain planned bases in the Persian Gulf region to protect India.
+Britain planned to establish bases in the Persian Gulf region to protect the East India Company.
 Yemen was the first choice, since it was a convenient port.
-By 1800 the Porte permitted the creation of British trading stations in Mocha, Yemen.
-British intrigues with local leaders troubled the Porte which in 1818 asked Muhammad Ali to pacify the region.
-The British government worked with Ali to take over the strategically significant port of Aden, despite opposition from Constantinople.
+By 1800 the Sublime Porte permitted the creation of British trading stations in Mocha, Yemen.
+British intrigues with local leaders troubled the Sublime Porte which in 1818 asked Muhammad Ali to pacify the region.
+The British government worked with Muhammad Ali to take over the strategically significant port of Aden, despite opposition from Constantinople.
+The Persian Gulf Residency was established in 1822 following the General Maritime Treaty of 1820 signed between the British and the Trucial States.

-The Ottomans were concerned about the British expansion from India into the Red Sea and Arabia.
+The Ottoman government was concerned about British expansion from India into the Red Sea and Arabia.
 They returned to the Tihamah in 1849 after an absence of two centuries.

 Financial crisis

 Economic stagnation prevailed in Ottoman lands areas in the 1840s and 1850s at a time when rapid industrialization characterized Britain and Western Europe—areas that also expanded their commerce in the Levant.
 The Porte had serious economic problems—stagnant tax revenue, inflation, growing expenses.
 Despite the sultan's fear of British penetration, it borrowed heavily from banks in Paris and London and did not set up its own banks.